The Power of Sonic Branding for QSRs: Strategy, Community, and the Customer Journey

 “Advertising, social, kiosks, and menu order boards are all places sound and music might play a role,” says Lauren McGuire (President, Made Music Studio) “Now that you have so many touchpoints arising in the last 10 years, people are thinking more deeply about how sound and music can support that experience.”

 Consistency is also important to crafting this cohesive brand experience.
 The impact of sonic branding is exemplified by industry leaders like Home Depot and Panera Bread.
 Home Depot’s consistent use of their brand theme and voiceover actors establishes an instant connection, making consumers immediately associate the sound with the brand.
-Panera, on the other hand, utilized sonic branding to celebrate the kitchen experience and the emotional connection between consumers and the fresh ingredients that make up Panera’s menu.
-By capturing the spirit of the dining experience in their sonic identity, Panera successfully enhanced customer engagement and loyalty.
+Panera, on the other hand, used sonic branding to celebrate the kitchen experience and the emotional connection between consumers and the fresh ingredients that make up Panera’s menu.
+By capturing the spirit of the dining experience in their sonic logo, Panera successfully enhanced customer engagement and loyalty.

 Sonic branding isn’t limited to customer interactions alone; it significantly influences the employee experience.
 Understanding the unique attributes of local cultures, preferences, and demographics allows brands to tailor their sonic identity accordingly.
 This localization strategy fosters authenticity and creates immersive experiences that resonate with both customers and employees on a personal level.